integrated-ethics/web/content/labs-overview.md

 the behaviors and opinions of groups of people.
 What ethical priniciples help us gather this information in a way that provides reliable information and protects the rights of those being surveyed?

-## {{% lab-link title="Diversity in Product Development" %}}

-Engineers have often been rewarded for getting their product to market quickly.
-However, this approach has frequently resulted in products that have limited appeal.
-One of the reasons for the limited appeal is that a diverse team was not employed in the design.
-This lab discusses the need for, and ways to build an effective, diverse design and development team.
-It also considers that lack of diversity can result in an unethical product.

 ## {{% lab-link title="Hardware Sustainability" %}}